Aditya-Takawale/Book_library_api_2/README.md

 # Book Library Management API

-A RESTful API for managing a digital book library built with FastAPI and PostgreSQL.
+A RESTful API for managing a digital book library built with FastAPI and MySQL.

 ## Features
 - CRUD operations for books